PGMacDesign/video-trimmer/README.md

 Please note that the above call is required and is the trigger to start the trimming operation; it should likely be called last, after the other configurations have been set.

+## Credit

+Many thanks to [Deep Patel](https://github.com/deepandroid) who wrote this project initially.
+This project was forked from [his original here](https://github.com/deepandroid/video-trimmer) and was updated to include more customization, bugfixes, and multiple other improvements.

 # Screenshots:
 **Screenshot 1 :**